hjudgesac/joule_integration_sfsf_public/prepare_for_activation/prepare_for_activation.md

 ![prepare_activation](1.jpg)

 **Note**: If your SuccessFactors tenant is using common super domain, make note of the **Pre CSD Migration URL** of your tenant as well.
 This URL will be used when running the booster in the BTP Global Account.

-## 9. Verify SuccessFactors Data Center

-SAP Joule is supported in subset of the SAP SuccessFactors datacenters.
-Confirm that your SuccessFactors tenant is in the list of supported data centers for Joule.
-See the list of [Data Center Mapping between SAP SuccessFactors and Joule](https://help.sap.com/docs/joule/serviceguide/data-center-mapping-between-sap-successfactors-and-joule).

 ## 10. Find API URLs for SuccessFactors tenant